-In some cities, parking restrictions are indicated by the kerb (Americans spell it curb) colour; for example, a red kerb indicates no parking at any time, a yellow kerb may signify a limited truck loading zone, a green kerb a limited parking period, a blue kerb disabled parking only, and a white kerb passenger loading and unloading.
+In some cities, parking restrictions are indicated by the kerb (Americans spell it curb) color; for example, a red kerb indicates no parking at any time, a yellow kerb may signify a limited truck loading zone, a green kerb a limited parking period, a blue kerb disabled parking only, and a white kerb passenger loading and unloading.
 No parking areas, e.g. at street corners, may be indicated by yellow lines.
 Always read all parking signs carefully.

 Apart from the obvious illegal parking spots, such as across entrances and at bus stops, be careful not to park within ten feet (3m) of a fire hydrant, often indicated by a large gap between parked cars, as you're liable to have your car towed away.
 Other restricted areas are in front of fire and ambulance stations and schools, often indicated by a red kerb, and on bus stops and taxi ranks, where you may stop briefly, but mustn't get out of your car.